TwoAgentDebateWithTools

 A system message used as a guide when generating participant descriptions.

-Generates a description for a specific participant (name) using the LLM.
+Generates a description for a specific participant (

 How it works: